petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 Ph.D. in Photochemical Sciences • GPA 3.423.
 Novel developments in positron annihilation spectroscopy techniques—from experimental setups to advanced processing software.
 [View manuscript](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).

-* Assembled and utilized two spectrometers: positron lifetime and Doppler.
-Spectrometers are built from ORTEC and Canberra (Mirion) fast electronic units and utilize High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems.
-* Developed open-source software (C++, CERN ROOT) for novel interpretation of the experimental spectra.
-* Defined and resolved kinetic equations of reactions of positron and positronium atoms (Ps) in solids and liquids and nano-powders (Wolfram Mathemetica).
-Equation parameters are implemented in the fitting model of experimental spectra (RooFit).
-* Above research allowed for estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations) and more...

 ### Ohio Supercomputer Workshop • Ohio, USA